benslevin/Advanced-JAVA-course/README.md

 mmn12 q2 - rational class with functions
 mmn13 q1 - draw shapes in javaFX
 mmn13 q2 - create a 4-in-a-row game with javaFX
+mmn14 q1 - working on sets
+mmn14 q2 - creating a dictionary with javaFX